amr080/docs-template/docs/user/using-centrifuge/invest/index.md

 - Connect your investment wallet to the app by clicking "Connect" in the top right corner (if you do not see a "Connect Button", try to either expand your screen or look on the bottom of the page).
 Please ensure the connected wallet is the same wallet used during the KYC process.
   ![](./images/Pool_Overview1.png#width=600px)
-- When connecting your wallet you can choose from various networks such as **Centrifuge** and **Ethereum**.
+- When connecting your wallet you can choose from various networks such as **XFT** and **Ethereum**.
 First choose the network you would like to transact on.
 Please note, that you should choose the network that matches the network of the Pool you would like to invest in is in.
 You can find the network in the bottom corner of the pool logo.
   ![](./images/Connect_Wallet1.png#width=600px)
 - Once you have chosen your network, then choose the wallet provider you have your wallet in.
-- For the Centrifuge Network, you can choose from MetaMask, Talisman, Subwallet or `Polkadot{.js}`.
+- For the XFT Network, you can choose from MetaMask, Talisman, Subwallet or `Polkadot{.js}`.
 - For Ethereum, can choose from MetaMask, Coinbase Wallet, or connect through Wallet Connect.
 - From the wallet list, select the wallet you KYC'd with during onboarding and ensure funds are deposited for investment and ready to be deployed.